Dichelobacter: Treatment

 The prognosis for foot rot is best when treated early, prior to progression of the disease; this helps guide the decision between treatment versus culling of affected animals in order to minimize economic losses.
 Affected sheep should be monitored to ensure effectiveness of treatment and culled if clinical symptoms persist, as they are a source of contamination for the rest of the flock.
 Infected sheep should not return to general population until the infection is cleared and the environment is decontaminated to prevent reinfection or spread.

 The use of foot bathes containing 10% zinc sulphate solutions have shown to be effective in both treatment and prevention, though use is controversial due to environmental impacts.
 Efficacy is also reduced when used in severe cases, as the solution has limited penetration, in which case, parenteral administration of antimicrobials is the most effective treatment.

-D. nodosus has limited ability to persist in the environment, therefore quarantine of infected animals is crucial to prevent spread within a flock.
+Dichelobacter nodosus has limited ability to persist in the environment, therefore quarantine of infected animals is crucial to prevent spread within a flock.

 Concurrent use of a vaccine can also help to limit disease and spread within a flock.